albanx/real-uploader/README.md

 ==================
 #### Real Uploader 4.0 - The HTML5 Ajax File Uploader

-Real Uploader is a HTML5 javascript uploader, for uploading multiple files with ajax on the web.
+Real Uploader is a HTML5 javascript file uploader, for uploading multiple files with ajax on the web.
 It was born in 2010 when Firefox 3.5 added the mozSlice method and Files api.
 Now has evolved to support all modern browsers.